June 03, 2010

 After getting to bed just before midnight, 5:30 arrived very abruptly.
 After a luxurious rest day, I did not want to suffer in the heat again.

-I forced myself out of bed and started the packing routing.
+I forced myself out of bed and started the packing routine.
 We were on the road by 7:30.

 The first 20 miles were on pavement…which gave the illusion of ease.
 Once a few miles out of the city, the road climbed steeply.
 I struggled a lot during this section, but did not walk.
 With the amount of time I spent standing/resting, walking may have been a quicker means of travel.